 The volume of Non-Domestic Legal cigarettes entering each market is estimated separately by calculating the “theoretical maximum volume of legal Duty-Free Inflows of cigarettes” from the rest of the world.
 This is based on tourism data on passengers flows (inbound and outbound), Smoking Prevalence and population data, and the prevailing passenger duty-free personal import allowance in each market under consideration.

-Domestic Illicit Consumption is identified through the use of retail audits and academic research where relevant.
+Domestic Illicit Consumption is identified primarily through the use of retail audits and academic research where relevant.

-Finally, the Tax Loss associated with Illicit Consumption in each market was calculated using the applicable price and tax levels and structures for 2016.
+Finally, the Tax Loss associated with Illicit Consumption in each market was calculated using the data on market prices, and the prevailing average tax rates and structures for 2017.
 The Report focuses on the impact of indirect taxation only.

 Back To Top